jbcpollak/react-depression-screener/README.md

 *   Organize js files into hierarchies
 *   Improved code consistency (naming conventions, organization, etc)

+---

+### Development

+1. Clone this repo from `https://github.com/jbcpollak/react-depression-screener.git`
+2. Run `npm install` from the root directory
+3. Run `gulp dev` (may require installing Gulp globally `npm install gulp -g`)
+4. Your browser will automatically be opened and directed to the browser-sync proxy address
+5. To prepare assets for production, run the `gulp prod` task (Note: the production task does not fire up the express server, and won't provide you with browser-sync's live reloading.
+Simply use `gulp dev` during development.
+More information below)

+Now that `gulp dev` is running, the server is up as well and serving files from the `/build` directory.
+Any changes in the `/app` directory will be automatically processed by Gulp and the changes will be injected to any open browsers pointed at the proxy address.

+---

 ### Left over notes about testing from the Boilerplate Template I used